urbit/urbit.org-reloaded/content/docs/azimuth/bytestring.md

 template = "doc.html"
 +++

-This document gives the bytestring format for Layer 2 transactions and batches.
+This document gives the bytestring format for layer 2 transactions and batches.

 [Recall](/docs/azimuth/layer2.md) that a layer 2 transaction is a compact representation of an Azimuth action whose format will be given below, along with a 65-byte ECDSA signature.
 A `batch` is an atom that is a concatenation of one or more layer 2 transactions.
-This atom is what is posted on the Ethereum blockchain by an aggregator.
+This atom is what is posted on the Ethereum blockchain by a roller.
 We remark that multiple transactions from a single ship in a given batch each need their own signature, since data such as the nonce are not included in the data but are derived from the signature.
 Thus a ship cannot generate multiple transactions and generate a single signature for all of them -